 If you publish content that promotes a lifestyle that your buyers associate with themselves, they are more likely to like, comment, and share your content.

 All in all, it’s a proven way to increase a post’s visibility on social media, and therefore attract more potential consumers.

 Modern customers don’t trust traditional ads: 92% of people look for online word-of-mouth recommendations while making purchase decisions.
 Since customers rely on influencer endorsements, it’s no wonder 39% of companies plan to increase their influencer marketing budgets.

 Nowadays world-known celebs like e Jenner work with different brands to promote their products on personal social media accounts.
 Since these people have a great impact on their following, it’s no wonder brands want to do business with top stars.

 Obviously, working with top stars can be expensive: the more followers an influencer has, the more he or she charges for a post.
 For example, Kylie Jenner makes an estimated $1 million per sponsored post on her Instagram.

-To produce content your customers want to consume, you need to create vertical videos and use IGTV.
+To produce content your customers want to consume, you need to create vertical videos and use IGTV as well as reels and YouTube shorts.
 No matter what marketing goals you have, there are different video ideas for you to consider.

 5. Ephemeral Content